The following Life Sciences practice note Produced in partnership with Beth Pipe provides comprehensive and up to date legal information covering:

 For a worked example relating to our case study see Precedent: Eight steps to change—case study—example.

 Most people are resistant to change to some extent.
-We usually make
+We usually make changes through choice because the present situation is not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.